MartinEesmaa/awesome-compopt/README.md

 ```

 Note: Some times using p7zip may improve compression ratio better than official version of 7-Zip.

+On p7zip version, you may need to remove `-md` argument to avoid invalid error argument of console.

 Or even graphical user interface can be seen of this photo: